it-is-it/Ecommerce/README.md

 Inspired by real-world marketplaces like Amazon, Daraz, and Flipkart, this project was built to learn and demonstrate full-stack eCommerce app development using modern tools and cloud services.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, file issues for bugs or feature requests, and submit pull requests.
-For major changes, please open an issue first to discuss your ideas.

 ### Contact

 Feel free to reach out on LinkedIn or open an issue on GitHub.

-## License

-This project is open-source under the [MIT License](LICENSE).